 This idea might not work for everyone, but it works for me.
 I do a crossword puzzle every night before I go to bed as a way of “winding down” at the end of the day.
 Despite their analytical nature, I’ve always found them to be relaxing.
 The flip side of this is that the very fact that they are analytical in nature makes them ideal to help you (or at least me) refocus.

 Go For a Run

 Ick!
 Exercise!
-Yea… not everyone enjoys exercise… but you can’t deny that exercise does have health benefits.
+Yea, not everyone enjoys it; but you can’t deny that exercise does have health benefits.
 During my time in the military, exercise was a fact of life.
-Going out and doing a five-mile run in the morning was as much a certainty as the sun rise… and they usually happened at about the same time.
+Going out and doing a five-mile run in the morning was as much a certainty as the sunrise, and they usually happened at about the same time.
 Since getting out, however, I’ve definitely let that part of my life slide.
-I don’t get nearly as much exercise as I used to, and for years I didn’t get any more than was absolutely necessary as part of my daily life.
+I don’t get nearly as much exercise as I used to, and for years I didn’t get any more than was necessary as part of my daily life.
 This last year, I’ve been using exercise as a sort of release.
 When I get stuck on something or start to feel burned out, I go for a brief run.
-It doesn’t have to be anything super strenuous… you don’t even have to actually run.
-If you’re more comfortable jogging, that’s fine too… but getting out and getting some exercise gives your mind a break and your body will thank you for it in the long run.
+It doesn’t have to be anything super strenuous, you don’t even have to actually run.
+If you’re more comfortable jogging, that’s fine too, but getting out and getting some exercise gives your mind a break and your body will thank you for it in the long run.

 So what other “secrets” are there for avoiding, or fighting back from, burnout?
 I’m sure the community at large has some suggestions that I haven’t thought of yet, so let me know!